entertainmenttechnology/Smith-ENT4501-Fall-2025/documents/01_Agile_Sprint_Entry.md

 - **Planned Deliverables:**
   (Prototype, documentation, test, presentation, etc.)
 - **Research Needed:**
-  (What questions must be answered or what knowledge must be gathered this Sprint in order to succeed?)
+  (What questions must be answered or what knowledge must be gathered for this Sprint to succeed?)

 ---